-It will help prospects understand the decisions they are making, allowing you to complete agreements more quickly.
+It will help prospects understand their decisions, allowing you to complete agreements more quickly.

-Therefore, you must be eloquent with your product expertise because this will determine whether or not you are successful in gaining your prospect’s trust.
+Therefore, you must be eloquent with your product expertise because this will determine whether you successfully gain your prospect’s trust.

-If you have a thorough understanding of your product, it will enhance your ability to communicate, and your product presentation will be more effective.
+A thorough understanding of your product will enhance your ability to communicate, and your product presentation will be more effective.

-You should know the product like the back of your hand, present a detailed and authentic sales pitch, and explain things to the consumer in ways that he will understand.
+You should know the product like the back of your hand, present a detailed and authentic sales pitch, and explain things to the consumer in ways they will understand.
 Understand what you’re attempting to sell!

 3 – Electronic Signatures Save Time, Money, & Effort